loukamb/dotfiles/README.md

 #### Waybar

 Make sure to delete the existing `config.jsonc` symlink and rename one of the `config.jsonc.*` files in `waybar` to `config.jsonc`.
 The existing symlink points to `config.jsonc.sway`.

+**NOTE:** Keyboard layout isn't supported on `labwc` due to the compositor's strict adherance to wlroots protocols.

 ### Hyprland